A generalized family of transcendental functions with one dimensional Julia sets: The construction of the function

 Now, we consider the critical points in $\Om_k$.
-By the calculation of critical points in \eqref{deriva-1}--\eqref{deriva-3}, the solutions of $(H_{n_k}(\tfrac{z}{R_k}))^{l_{k}-1}=0$ are critical points, so there are $n_k$ such points, each one is contained in one petal of $\Om^{p}_{n_k}$, the multiplicity of each critical point is $l_{k}-1$.
-So, the total number is $n_k(l_k-1)$ (with multiplicity).
-The other critical points are solutions of \eqref{deriva-3}, the total number is $n_k$ (with multiplicity).
+By the calculation of critical points in \eqref{deriva-1}--\eqref{deriva-3}, the solutions of $z^{s_k-1}=0$ do not give any critical point.
+The critical points are solutions of \eqref{deriva-3}, the total number is $n_k$.
 The map is a $m_k$-to-$1$ branched cover from $\Om_k$ to $\Om_{k+1}$, with the outer boundary mapping to the outer boundary (as a $m_k$-to-$1$ map), the inner boundary is mapped to the inner boundary (as a $m_{k-1}$-to-$1$ map), where $\Om_k$ is open.